F1bonacc1/process-compose/README.md

 ##### ✅ Auto Restart if not Healthy

-In order to insure that the process is restarted (and not transitioned to completed state) in case of readiness check fail, please make sure to define the `availability` configuration.
+In order to ensure that the process is restarted (and not transitioned to completed state) in case of readiness check fail, please make sure to define the `availability` configuration.
 For background (`is_daemon=true`) processes, the `restart` policy should be `always`.

 ##### ✅ Auto Restart on Exit